-Debate: The process of arguing the affirmative or negative side of a resolution against an opposing team, often including a judge or audience or who decides the outcome.
+Debate: The process of arguing the affirmative or negative side of a resolution against an opposing team.
+Debate Matches and Tournaments also include the presence of a judge and an audience.

 Evidence: Information used to support a claim.
 Some types of evidence are: •Testimonial: evidence from an expert or other external source not including the debater, such as author, researcher, witness, etc. •Statistics: measurements, numbers and percentages •Personal or anecdotal: first-hand experiences or observations from the debater.

 Fallacy, or Logical Fallacy: Bad or erroneous reasoning that results in an unsound argument.